-The Howard P. Klein Early Career Excellence in Research Awards will be awarded to two Chemistry or Biochemistry graduate students who have demonstrated extraordinary success in research early in their graduate careers.
+The Howard P. Klein Early Career Excellence in Research Awards will be awarded to a Chemistry or Biochemistry graduate student who has demonstrated extraordinary success in research early in their graduate career.
 Only the research accomplishments demonstrated since the student’s start in the graduate program in CBC at the University of Arizona will be considered.
 The Award will consist of an official Award certificate and a significant cash prize for each of the two awardees.

 Procedure for Selection